 If you are experiencing any of these symptoms, however mildly, you are strongly advised to stay home, monitor your condition, and see a doctor if your condition gets worse.

 Singaporeans and permanent residents can visit their nearest Public Health Preparedness Clinic (PHPC) clinics for a doctor’s consultation.
-These general practitioner (GP) clinics, which have been activated by the Ministry of Health to better detect and manage COVID-19 infections, include Parkway Shenton’s clinics and will provide investigation and subsidised treatments for individuals with respiratory illnesses.
+These general practitioner (GP) clinics, which have been activated by the Ministry of Health to better detect and manage COVID-19 infections, include Parkway Shenton’s clinics and will provide subsidised treatments for individuals with respiratory illnesses.

 You can also use the Singapore COVID-19 Symptom Checker for suggestions on care options based on symptoms, age, and recent travel and contact history.

 Q: I'm worried about catching the virus.
 How fatal is it?

 Although most people with COVID-19 recover, people with chronic diseases are also at higher risk of death if they become ill.

 Current information suggests that older people and people of any age who have serious underlying medical conditions might be at higher risk for severe illness from COVID-19.

 Q: I’m concerned about my family.
 Who else is at risk?